 - From time to time, we may use an external service provider to supply additional research capability.

 The University is made up of many services and departments who collect, process and store your data in a variety of sub-systems to deliver their services.
-These local systems are part of a corporately supported IT architecture which maintains a live service as well as copies of the live systems used for software development and testing.
+These local systems are part of a corporately supported IT architecture which maintains a live service as well as copies of the live systems used for software development, testing and training.
 These systems will also contain your data and respect the retention periods of the live systems.
 It is in the legitimate interest of the university to use your data in this way to ensure that the services you interact with are secure and provide the best experience we can deliver.